Derby railway station: Three railways

 The Midland Counties Railway was originally proposed to connect the Mansfield and Pinxton Railway to Leicester to supply coal.
 However, supplies provided by the canal network and the River Trent to Nottingham, meant that few people were willing to invest.

 Provision of coal supplies to Derby were via the Derby Canal but this had not been a resounding success.
 People in Derby were supportive of any scheme which would bring a railway to the town.

 George Hudson encouraged the building of North Midland Railway, later becoming its chairman.
 Meanwhile, financiers in Birmingham, including G. C. Glyn, a banker and chairman of the London and Birmingham Railway, were looking to expand their system.
 The Birmingham and Derby Junction Railway would give it a link from Yorkshire to London, with access to the coalfields.

 The promoters of the Midland Counties Railway suggested a line linking Nottingham, Derby and Leicester, with an extension to Rugby for London.
 Their original plan in 1833 had been to bring their line to Derby at Darby's Yard and Exeter Gardens, at the east side of the present Market Place, with a bridge over the Derwent.
 Following Vignoles's reassessment in 1835 a new route was proposed, either north or south of the Derby Canal to a terminus near St. Mary's Bridge with a branch to Full Street near to John Lombe's Silk Mill.
-Both options would cross the North Midland lines north of the other station.
+Both options would cross the North Midland lines north of the latter's station.

 The North Midland planned to build their station near Nottingham Road, avoiding a river bridge, while the Birmingham and Derby planned to build theirs nearby.
 They realised the value of a link with the North Midland, and decided to bridge the river and share its station.
 In 1836 the town council suggested a single station for all three companies and the Midland Counties agreed.

 One site considered was an island bounded by the River Derwent and the canal, called The Holmes, now Bass's Recreation Ground.
 The space was restricted and susceptible to flooding, and the trackwork would be complicated.
 The selected site was further south on the west bank, Borough's Fields, in Litchurch, at the southern side of the Castlefields estate.
 It was a mile from the town, but the council built a carriageway to the town centre, along Siddals Lane (now Siddals Road).
 The station was built by the North Midland, with the other two companies renting spaces.
 The whole arrangement was confirmed by the North Midland Railway Act 1839.